Merkel-Raute: Use by supporters and opponents

-When used by her own party (the conservative Christian Democratic Union), the gesture is intended as a political symbol for Merkel's (presumed) unagitated leadership.
+When used by her own party (the conservative Christian Democratic Union), the gesture was intended as a political symbol for Merkel's (presumed) unagitated leadership.
 On 2 September 2013, near the climax of the campaign for the 2013 federal election, the CDU unveiled a giant banner greeting travellers at Berlin Hauptbahnhof, which was displayed on two sides of a hotel building under construction, taking up a total space of nearly 2400 m2.
 The photographic mosaic was made up of 2,150 images of the hands of CDU supporters and shows nothing but Merkel's hands forming the Raute, next to the slogan "(Put) Germany's future in good hands" (Deutschlands Zukunft in guten Händen).
 According to Hermann Gröhe, the manager of the CDU election campaign, the billboard would perfectly "embody our election message".

 Politicians of the opposition criticised the giant campaigning billboard as an instance of a "monstrous cult of personality", calling it "Cuban-style".
 Berlin-based newspaper Der Tagesspiegel used the childless Merkel's nickname Mutti ("mommy") in conjunction with Kurt Tucholsky's poem Mutters Hände ("Mother's Hands", which describes the hands of an old, dying woman) to imply that it was unfavorable for politicians to be characterized by just one hand gesture.